ahmadalasiri/InterviewPrep/interviews/Tyk/hr_interview_preparation.md

 ### **Logistics**

-27. What’s your notice period / availability?
+27. What's your notice period / availability?
 28. What are your salary expectations?
+29. Can you tell me about the compensation package, including benefits and equity?
-29. Do you have any questions for us?
+30. Do you have any questions for us?

 ---